The grandparental discovery and rediscovery of books I enjoy, or that Ruby enjoys and I don’t hate, continues.

 Some books are just right for a 17-month-old reader, for reasons that would have been hard to predict.
 In this one the jungle animals are all concerned about the tiger.
 Ruby generally wants to stop with the crocodile, who appears on the first spread.
 The tiger is mildly interesting, because after all he growls, but who cares about the monkey, the parrot (clearly not a kookaburra) or the rest?
 It speaks wonders for the writing and illustration that we have got past the first spread more than once.

 Sophie Beer, Love Makes a Family (Dial Books 2018)

 This was another Rhyme Time read.
-It’s exactly what it says in the lid, showing lots of combinations of adults and small children dong things that families do together.
+It’s exactly what it says in the lid, showing lots of combinations of adults and small children doing things that families do together.
 It was read to us without any heavy-handed pointing out that the families included people of different skin colours, that on same spreads there were two adults of the same gender, and so on.
-That is to say, it’s a book that might make some culture warriors cranky, but it’s a sweet mirror held up to our times.
+That is to say, it’s a book that might make some culture warriors cranky, but for the rest of us it’s a sweet mirror held up to our times.

 Jennifer Cossins, 101 Collective Nouns (Lothian Children’s Books)

 We bought this stunningly beautiful book at the National Folk Festival.
 You know, a murder of crows, an exaltation of larks, a troop of kangaroos, and especially, given that we bought this for Ruby, a riot of kookaburras.
 The kookaburra page isn’t the only one we’re allowed to look a but we are required to return to it often and supply sound effects.
 Ruby’s own kookaburra impersonation is impressive.